environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 Save the resulting figures as `hw4b_go-mwu-res_\[GO-CATEGORY\]_\[LASTNAME\].pdf`.
 Scale the figure if needed to ensure it's legible when opened.

+How do you interpret these graphs?
+Why might this approach (ranked list) be better than enrichment based on a p-value cutoff for this analysis?

+>Answer:

 Using your biological knowledge and all the analyses you've run on these data, what kind of physiological changes do you think are important to diel vertical migration in these shrimp?
 Please explain briefly (a paragraph, two max):

+>Answer:

 What caveats do you have about these analyses?
-If you had the opportunity to conduct one new experiment to explore this in more detail, what would you propose (a paragraph, two max)?
+If you had the opportunity to conduct one new experiment to explore this question in more detail, what would you propose (a paragraph, two max)?

+>Answer:

 About how long did this homework take you?